dom-schulz/my-zsh/README.md

 - **Two Themes**: Choose between refined (feature-rich) or simple (compact)
   - Auto-recommends based on SSH detection (simple for remote, refined for local)
 - **Custom Functions**: Extensible function library for common tasks
+- **🎯 Git Branch Autocompletion**: Tab completion for branch names in all git functions
 - **Easy Setup**: One-command installation on new machines
 - **Safe Updates**: Automatic backup of existing configuration